 - Check the vendor’s website.
 See if they have a “/security” page with information about how to report a security vulnerability and their security team.
 Each company should have a public, easily accessible page that allows anyone easy access.
-For example, www.example.com/security would list he security team details, how to reach them, their phone number, and PGP keys.
+For example, www.example.com/security would list the security team details, how to reach them, their phone number, and PGP keys.
 Too many companies have been blindsided with vulnerabilities reported via “full disclosure” (“full disclosure” is where a ‘finder’ of the vulnerability reports it publicly without coordinating with the vendor).
 Vendors who do not have this simple public contact list are an indication of their ability and interest into the security of their products.

 - Check if the vendor has a published vulnerability disclosure policy.
 The vendor should have a publicly accessible and policy on their corporate vulnerability disclosure process.
 The vulnerability disclosure process will meet industry expectations for responsible disclosure.
-This make is clear to everyone what their vulnerability disclosure policy will be when someone finds a vulnerability and reports it to the vendors.
+This make it clear to everyone what their vulnerability disclosure policy will be when someone finds a vulnerability and reports it to the vendors.
 The absence of a vulnerability disclosure policy is a test to understand the quality of the vulnerability response team inside the vendor.

 - Does the vendor have a Security and Vulnerability Response Team that is available 7×24, 365 days a year with English as the primary language of business?
 “Availability” shall be via E-mail (using PGP) and phone.
 Availability should be tested with all vendors.
 The operator should ask for an initial briefing call with the Security and Vulnerability Response Team.
 Ask for a run through with all the policies, procedures, tools, and approaches used by the vendor to ensure their products are as secure as possible.
 That first call will provide a gauge of the vendor’s security maturity.

-- Does the vendor participate with industry vulnerability and incident response teams?
+- Does the vendor participate in industry vulnerability and incident response teams?
 As mentioned, the only way the industry can respond to the aggressive cyber-criminal threat is via aggressive collaboration.
 No vendor can work in isolation.
 Collaboration with their peers, their customers, security researchers, and law enforcement has proven to be the best defense.
 Operators can “test” to see if their vendors are collaborative by checking on their industry participation.
 For example, all vendors selling equipment and software to the Internet and telecommunication industry should be part of the Forum of Incident Response and Security Teams (FIRST) www.first.org.
 FIRST is one key industry groups for vulnerability and industry response.
 Just being a member of FIRST requires a community audit of the vendor’s processes and procedures.
 If the vendor is not a member of FIRST, ask “why” and “when.”

-- Does the vendor participate with the national vulnerability and incident response teams?
+- Does the vendor participate in the national vulnerability and incident response teams?
 While many vendors might be a member of industry groups, few put the extra effort into the national Computer Emergency Response Teams (CERTs).
 These groups are as critical to vulnerability management as the national groups.
 All operators should have some relationship with their national CERTs or other vulnerability coordination bodies.
 These could be national CERT Teams or special interest groups like that Information Sharing and Analysis Centers (ISAC) community (see http://www.isaccouncil.org/memberisacs.html).
 The operator’s vendors should have some relationship with these local security and vulnerability response teams.
 That relationship is an excellent test of the vendor’s security maturity.